 A list of all the members of the governing body has to be given along with their signatures.

 A declaration has to be given by the president of the proposed society that he is willing and competent to hold the said post.

 All the above documents need to be submitted to the Registrar of Societies alongside the requisite fees in 2 copies.
-On receiving the application, the registrar will sign the primary copy as acknowledgment and return it while keeping the second copy for approval.
+On receiving the application, the registrar will sign the primary copy as acknowledgement and return it while keeping the second copy for approval.
 On proper vetting of the documents, the registrar will issue an Incorporation Certificate by allotting a registration number thereto.

-The signed Rules & Regulations, also the Memorandum, has got to be filed with concerned society or registrar of state with a mentioned fee.
-If the registrar is fulfilled with society registration application, then they're going to certify that the society is registered.
+The signed Rules & Regulations, also the Memorandum, has got to be filed with the concerned society or registrar of state with a mentioned fee.
+If the registrar is fulfilled with the society registration application, then they're going to certify that the society is registered.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 Get help from an experienced legal adviser.
 Schedule your consultation at a time that works for you and it's absolutely FREE.